 Activities that take drivers’ attention off the road, including talking or texting on cellphones, eating, conversing with passengers and other distractions, are a major safety threat.
 The National Highway Traffic Safety Administration (NHTSA) gauges distracted driving by collecting data on “distraction-affected crashes,” which focuses on distractions that are most likely to affect crash involvement such as dialing a cellphone or texting and being distracted by another person or an outside event.
-In 2012, 3,328 people were killed in distraction-affected crashes and 421,000 people were injured.
-In 2012, there were 3,050 distraction-affected fatal crashes, about the same as the 3,047 that occurred in 2011.
-The 3,050 distraction-affected fatal crashes in 2012 accounted for 10 percent of all fatal crashes in the nation, 18 percent of injury crashes and 16 percent of all motor vehicle crashes.
+In 2013, 3,154 people were killed in distraction-affected crashes, and 424,000 people were injured.
+In 2013, there were 2,910 distraction-affected fatal crashes, accounting for 10 percent of all fatal crashes in the nation, 18 percent of injury crashes and 16 percent of all motor vehicle crashes.

 NHTSA says that in 2012, 12 percent of distraction-affected crashes occurred while a cell phone was in use, the same proportion as in 2011.
 The chart below shows driver hand-held phone use by age.

 NHTSA’s website, Distraction.gov has more information on distracted driving.
 “It Can Wait”, a public awareness campaign funded by four by wireless carriers, provides resources on the dangers of distracted driving, including “From One Second to the Next”, a film by director Werner Herzog profiling the victims of distracted driving.